wsteven101/AnagramApp/README.md

 <h3>Description</h3>
 This program takes a list of words and finds the biggest set of words within that list that are anagrams of each other.
-If this process finds that there are mpore than set of anagrams that meet this requirement then the last found set is returned
+If this process finds that there is more than one set of anagrams that meet this requirement then the last found set is returned.

-There are two approaches to finding the largest set with corresponding methods
+There are two approaches taken to find the largest set of anagrams

-     1. LargestAnagramListFunctional() - functional extension method using LINQ
+     1. LargestAnagramListFunctional() - extension method using functional code (LINQ)
-     2. LargestAnagramList()           - imperative method
+     2. LargestAnagramList()           - extension method using imperative code

 <h3>Build</h3>